turbot/guardrails-samples/policy_packs/gcp/computeengine/enforce_enable_block_project_wide_ssh_keys_for_instance/README.md

 - Within the Guardrails UI navigate to [{workspace-url}/apollo?exploreMode=account](#).
 - Select the project from the list for testing.
 - Click on the "Detail" sub-tab and look for the "Policy Packs" widget in the bottom right of the page.
-- Select the "MANAGE" link and `+ Add` the `Enforce enable block project-wide SSH keys for GCP Compute Engine instances` Policy Pack from the dropdown menu.
+- Select the "MANAGE" link and `+ Add` the `Enforce Enable Block Project-Wide SSH Keys for GCP Compute Engine Instances` Policy Pack from the dropdown menu.
 - Select "Save".

 > [!IMPORTANT]